odinnordico/java8-trainig/README.md

 # README #

-This Projec is for java 8  trainig purposes.
+This Projec is for java 8  training purposes.

 ### Purpose? ###